arkq/bluez-alsa/README.md

 - [libbsd](https://libbsd.freedesktop.org/)
 - [ncurses](https://www.gnu.org/software/ncurses/)

-If you are using Debian-based distribution, take a look at the [.travis.yml](.travis.yml) file, it might give you a hint about required packages.
+For a comprehensive installation guide, please look at the [Installation from source](https://github.com/Arkq/bluez-alsa/wiki/Installation-from-source) bluez-alsa wiki page.
+If you've found something missing or incorrect, fill free to make a wiki contribution.
+Alternatively, if you are using Debian-based distribution, take a look at the [.travis.yml](.travis.yml) file, it might give you a hint about required packages.

 Configuration & Usage